chtheodoro/habfuzz/README.md

 ![](https://img.shields.io/badge/version-2.2-green.svg)
 ![](https://img.shields.io/badge/topic-Habitat_modelling-blue.svg)

-### What’s new on Habfuzz+ 2.2?
+### What’s new on Habfuzz+ 2.3?
 a.
 Habfuzz+ is fully automated!
 Input your data and get the results!
 The software is data-driven and calculates everything it needs internally!

 b.
 Plus-version includes temperature (or shading) in the habitat suitability calculations (if you only intend to include flow velocity, water depth and substrate type, please download the 'original' version at https://github.com/chtheodoro/habfuzz.

 c.
-Ten-fold cross validation is also internally applied to calculate model performance as the percentage of correctly classified instances.
+Option to select between Monte Carlo and ten-fold cross validation to calculate model's performance as the percentage of correctly classified instances.

 d.
 New habitat suitability metrics added:
 i.
 Overall Suitability Index (OSI) - The sum of all habitat suitability values of the computational mesh.